Nonlinear Dynamics of Quadratic Gravity in Spherical Symmetry: Numerically stable evolution

-where $r=\sqrt{x^2+y^2+z^2}$ and $M$ is the mass of the Schwarzschild black hole.
-We evolve simulations until $t/M \simeq 200$ which suffices for the constraints to settle into near-stable state if no growth modes develop.
+Similar results persist for initial data corresponding to a Schwarzschild black hole with mass $M$.
+We evolve simulations until $t/M \simeq 200$ which suffices for the constraint violations to first decay and the to settle into a near-stable state.
+We find no indication of numerically unstable or ill-posed behaviour

-The noise test, cf.~Fig.~\ref{fig:schwBH_noise}, confirms that, also for Schwarzschild initial data, the evolution constitutes a well-posed IVP, cf.~Fig.~\ref{fig:schwBH_noise}.

-In addition, we vary the masses $m_0$ and $m_2$ of the QG spin-0 and spin-2 modes, cf.~Eq.~\eqref{eq:masses}, in order to confirm that the well-posed constraint evolution persists for a range of values for $m_0$ and $m_2$ in the vicinity of the Schwarzschild mass $M$, cf.~Fig.~\ref{fig:schwBH}.
+In addition, we vary the masses $m_0$ and $m_2$ of the QG spin-0 and spin-2 modes, cf.~Eq.~\eqref{eq:masses}, in order to confirm that the absence of growth modes in the constraint evolution persists for a range of values for $m_0$ and $m_2$ in the vicinity of the Schwarzschild mass $M$, cf.~Fig.~\ref{fig:schwBH}.
 We observe \emph{numerically} stable evolution for all tested values of $m_0$ and $m_2$.
-As for the noise test, the constraint decays and stabilizes over the investigated time. \\
+The constraint decays and stabilizes over the investigated time.

 We emphasize that this does not test physical stability.
-Even in mass-ranges (for the QG masses $m_0$ and $m_2$) in which the Schwarzschild solution could become \emph{physically} unstable, we expect the constraint evolution to be \emph{numerically} stable, i.e., well-posed.
+Even in mass-ranges (for the QG masses $m_0$ and $m_2$) in which the Schwarzschild solution could become \emph{physically} unstable, we expect the constraint evolution to be \emph{numerically} stable.
 In particular, even during a potential physical decay of Schwarzschild spacetime, possibly to some other solution of QG~\cite{Pravda2017,Podolsky:2019gro}, the constraints should be preserved.
 We will investigate such physical (in)stability in future work. \\

-Overall, we conclude that, also for Schwarzschild initial data, no indications of numerically unstable behavior are found which strongly suggests that the evolution is well-posed.
+Overall, we conclude that, both for flat-space and for Schwarzschild initial data, no indications of numerically unstable behavior are found.
+In conjunction with the convergence tests performed in Sec.~\ref{sec:conv}, this strongly suggests that the evolution is indeed well-posed.